syncfusion-content/wpf-docs/wpf/OLAPClient/Localization-Support.md

 * Translation
 * Resource File and File name conventions
-* &lt;SupportedCultures&gt; Tag inclusion into the project file
+* <SupportedCultures> Tag inclusion into the project file
 * Specifying the CurrentUICulture

 See Also